Stonehouse and Nailsworth Railway: Decline

 Bus competition started to operate, under the company Jeffrey and Company of Nailsworth, from April 1908.

 The line was closed to passenger trains on 16 June 1947 as a temporary measure in response to the post-war fuel emergency, but it never resumed, and the passenger operation was formally discontinued on 8 June 1949.

 The line closed completely on 1 June 1966.

 Stations

-The station at Stonehouse (Bristol Road) station was separated from the main line station there; the two sections were connected by a covered walkway.
+The station at Bristol Road, Stonehouse was separated from the main line station there; the two sections were connected by a covered walkway.
 The intermediate stations were at Ryeford, Dudbridge and Woodchester, all except Woodchester had stone buildings on a large scale.